zhouchw5/test.github.io/README.md

 How to install a neede toolkit in Python?
 We can open Anaconda Prompt and then type **'pip install + the name of the toolkit'** to install the treasure needed.

 ## Musotrees
 This email may be another useless attempt to track my dreamed characters.

+### Education
+People generally regard a college degree as an indication of some capable abilities, which I do not agree with at all.
+It seems not so necessary to graduate from a college and you would agree with me if you look to somebody like Steve Jobs and Bill Gates.